applejaxx/QualityAssessmentTools/README.md

 ### Usage Instructions

 #### Overview
 The main goal of this extension is to provide [BlueJ](https://bluej.org/) users the ability to check their code with code quality assessment tools.
-At the current stage, the QualityAssessmentTools extension provides Checkstyle, which helps BlueJ users write Java code that complies to coding standards.
+At the current stage, the QualityAssessmentTools extension provides Checkstyle, which helps BlueJ users write Java code that complies to a coding standard.
 This project is a continuation of [Checkstyle4BlueJ extension](https://github.com/MetroCS/checkstyle4bluej).

 #### Requirements
 [BlueJ](https://bluej.org/) 4.1.X running on JDK 8 or higher.